-In Spain the word RPAS is used which means Remotely Piloted Aircraft System.
-It is a subgroup within the UAVs or Aircraft without pilot.
-The RPAS differ in that at all times there must be a pilot taking responsibility for that flight.
-This means that although the drone is flying autonomously, the drone pilot is monitoring them at all times and can take control at all times.
-In addition the standard indicates that a pilot can only be in charge of a single drone at any time.
+In Spain the acronym RPAS is used, which stands for Remotely Piloted Aircraft System.
+It is a subgroup within UAVs or Unmanned Aerial Vehicles.
+RPAS stand out for the fact that there must be a pilot responsible for that flight at all times.
+This means that although the drone is flying autonomously, the pilot must monitor it at all times and can take control at any moment.
+In addition, according to regulations, a pilot may only be responsible for one single drone at a time.

-With these definitions it is clear that any aircraft piloted remotely will be a RPA or drone, more commonly known.
-Therefore, it does not mention the type of aircraft, and we can find aircraft type aircraft, helicopter, multicopters, hybrids or other types that can be developed.
-Balloons and airships are excluded.
+With these definitions it follows that any remotely piloted aircraft will be an RPA or drone, as they are more commonly known.
+Therefore, the type of aircraft is not defined, so we can find RPAs that are aircraft, helicopters, multicopters or hybrids, among others.
+Balloons and airships are excluded from this definition.

-The current standard contemplates drones up to 150kg.
-For drones of less than 25kg, you will only need to have the specific knowledge course on RPAS.
-For more than 25kg if you will need to have a drone pilot’s license, or certified theoretical knowledge to obtain it.
-In addition, drones with mass greater than 25kg.
-They must have been registered and obtained a certificate of airworthiness.
+The current regulation allows for drones up to 150kg.
+For drones under 25kg it will only be necessary to have completed the specific RPAS knowledge course.
+For those weighing over 25kg, you will need to have a pilot licence, or certified technical knowledge to acquire one.
+In addition, drones weighing more than 25kg must be registered and obtain an airworthiness certificate.